 Kata Benedek

-Kata Benedek is a Hungarian art historian and a PhD candidate at Berlin’s Freie Universität.
-Her forthcoming dissertation revolves around geopolitical temporalities and modalities of socialist Central and Eastern European queer cultural history.
+Kata Benedek is a Hungarian art historian with a PhD from Berlin’s Freie Universität.
+Her research explores the geopolitical temporalities and modalities of socialist and post-socialist East Central European queer cultural history, particularly within the discursive biases of the East-West epistemic binary.

 Articles